davidcinco/steamGamesETL/README.md

-this is the official readme file from the project.\n it will contain more details about the project and how it works.
+this is the official readme file from the project.<br>
+it will contain more details about the project and how it works.